 North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

-Thursday's game between the No. 1 South Carolina Gamecocks (5-0) and No. 24 North Carolina Tar Heels (5-2) going head to head at Carmichael Arena has a projected final score of 80-55 (according to our computer prediction) in favor of South Carolina, so it should be a one-sided matchup.
-The game will start at 7:00 PM ET on November 30.
+Thursday's contest features the No. 1 South Carolina Gamecocks (5-0) and the No. 24 North Carolina Tar Heels (5-2) clashing at Carmichael Arena in what should be a lopsided matchup, with a projected 80-55 win for heavily favored South Carolina according to our computer prediction.
+Tipoff is at 7:00 PM ET on November 30.

-The Tar Heels are coming off of a 65-64 loss to FGCU in their most recent outing on Sunday.

 Catch college basketball action all season long on Fubo!